zealotry1developer/CBIR/README.md

 <p>
   <div>
-    This project's purpose is to find a way to make image retrieval as accurate as possible by laveraging computer vision methods.
+    This project's purpose is to find a way to make image retrieval as accurate as possible by leveraging computer vision methods.
 The idea that is proposed is simple yet complex to implement:
   </div>
   <div align="center">